aiven/devportal/docs/tools/cli/service/flink.rst

   * - ``--kafka-startup-mode``
     - The Apache Kafka consumer starting offset; possible values are ``earliest-offset`` starting from the beginning of the topic and ``latest-offset`` starting from the last message
   * - ``--jdbc-table``
-    - The Aiven for PostgreSQL table name to be used as source/sink (Only for PostgreSQL integrations)
+    - The Aiven for PostgreSQL® table name to be used as source/sink (Only for PostgreSQL integrations)
   * - ``partitioned-by``
     - A column from the table schema to use as Flink table partition definition
   * - ``--like-options``